-SAFE staff and trained volunteers work to increase community understanding of sexual and domestic violence by providing presentations to civic and professional groups, schools, private organizations, parents and loved ones of survivors, and other interested groups.
+SAFE staff and trained volunteers work to increase community understanding of sexual and exploitation, child abuse, and domestic violence by providing presentations to civic and professional groups, workplaces, schools, private organizations, parents and loved ones of survivors, and other interested groups.

-Here is a comprehensive list of available trainings and presentations:
+Here is a list of available trainings and presentations:

 - SAFE Services

-- Social Impacts of Domestic Violence (Trauma, effects on children, homelessness, health impacts)
+- Social Impacts of Domestic Violence (trauma, homelessness, health impacts)

 - Gender and Society: Messages and Their Impact

-SAFE creates and distributes brochures about various issues associated with Interpersonal violence/abuse and our services.
-If you would like to order a quantity for public display at businesses, doctors’ offices and wherever community members would like to share information, please email [email protected].
-Topics are: About SAFE, Domestic Violence, Sexual Assault, Violence and Abuse in the LGBTQIA Community, Consent and Healthy Relationships.
+SAFE creates and distributes brochures about various issues associated with interpersonal violence/abuse and our services.
+If you would like to order a quantity for public display at businesses, doctors’ offices, and wherever community members would like to share information, please email email@example.com.
+Topics include: About SAFE, Domestic Violence, Sexual Assault, Violence and Abuse in the LGBTQIA Community, Consent, and Healthy Relationships.
 All are available in English and Spanish.